Degenerative Myelopathy (chronic degenerative radiculomyelopathy CDRM)

 Symptoms and diagnosis

-Early cases can be confused with orthopaedic disorders, however proprioceptive defecits (poor foot placement) are an early indication of DM which are not seen in orthopaedic cases.
+Early cases can be confused with orthopaedic disorders, however proprioceptive defecits (poor foot placement) are an early indication of DM which are not seen so often in orthopaedic cases.
 Affected dogs are usually over the age of 5 years, symptoms progress over a period of time, 6 months to 3 years.
 Often the first sign an owner will see or hear is claw scuffing of the hind limbs.
 Progressive weakness of the hind limbs will initially cause the dog to loose balance, eventually the dog will loose weight bearing function completely.
 Thankfully this condition appears to be painless and most affected dogs seem almost to not notice and endeavour to carry on their daily lives as if unaffected.

 Diagnosis is made by examination, the use of myelography and MRI scans are essential to rule out inflammatory diseases and compression of the spinal chord, which may respond to surgical treatment.
+There is now a DNA test available to help detect a genetic pre-disposition to DM (CDRM)

 Treatment